xwarzbek/EconShockfromSmoothChange/Shock.md

  Much effort is expended, often __wasted__ to correlate with events

  - [Granger Causality](http://en.wikipedia.org/wiki/Granger_causality) and active research (good use, see reference)
  - Most stock market "analyses" _i.e. "stocks rose on falling oil prices"_ compared with _"stocks fell on falling oil prices"_ (not so good)
  - Practically any multivariate time-series analysis that claims unexpected results. ("you decide")

-##### Guangzhong Li, James F. Refalo, Lifan Wu, “Causality-in-variance and causality-in mean among European government bond markets,” Applied Financial Economics DOI:10.1080/09603100701735953
+###### Li, Refalo, & Wu, “Causality-in-variance and causality-in mean among European government bond markets,” Applied Financial Economics DOI:10.1080/09603100701735953

 A Simple Population Model
 =========================================
-![plot of chunk feigenbaum](Shock-figure/feigenbaum-1.png) Guckenheimer & Holmes, “Nonlinear Oscillations, Dynamical Systems, and Bifurcations of Vector Fields,” Springer Mathematics, Volume 42
+![plot of chunk feigenbaum](Shock-figure/feigenbaum-1.png)
+###### Guckenheimer & Holmes, “Nonlinear Oscillations, Dynamical Systems, and Bifurcations of Vector Fields,” Springer Mathematics, Volume 42

 ***
 A simple series, $$x_1 = \mu x_0 ( x_0 + 1 )$$ has a range for $\mu$ where the value bounces between two values forever
 We concatenate these with some induced noise to develop a simple two level model

 ++++
-Kuehn, A mathematical framework for critical transitions: Bifurcations, fast–slow systems and stochastic dynamics,” Physica D  doi:10.1016/j.physd.2011.02.0122011
+###### Kuehn, A mathematical framework for critical transitions: Bifurcations, fast–slow systems and stochastic dynamics,” Physica D  doi:10.1016/j.physd.2011.02.0122011

 A Feel for the Function
 ====